SarahBeecroft/slurmCromwellGATK4/README.md

-# Local Cromwell implementation of GATK4 germline variant calling pipeline
+# SLURM HPC Cromwell implementation of GATK4 germline variant calling pipeline
 See the [GATK](https://gatk.broadinstitute.org/hc/en-us) website for more information on this toolset
 ## Assumptions
 - Using hg38 human reference genome build
-- Running 'locally' i.e. not using HPC/SLURM scheduling, or containers.
-This repo was specifically tested on Pawsey Nimbus 16 CPU, 64GB RAM virtual machine, primarily running in the `/data` volume storage partition.
+- Running using HPC/SLURM scheduling.
+This repo was specifically tested on Pawsey Zeus machine, primarily running in the `/scratch` partition.
 - Starting from short-read Illumina paired-end fastq files as input

 ### Dependencies